-Dueling dished being set upon the table was insult enough, but some words were exchanged that day about whose potatoes were better than the other’s, and it was more than Mrs. Smith was willing to bear.
+Dueling dished were set upon the table was insult enough, but some words were exchanged that day about whose potatoes were better than the other, and it was more than Mrs. Smith was willing to bear.
 She came home and did what any sensible woman would do.
 She planted a wall of crepe myrtle bushes between the two houses so that she never had to lay eyes on Mrs. Cook’s ever house again.

 Fifteen years ago Mrs. Cook passed on, and her house was sold to the Lane family who still live next door.
 During their settling in period, Mrs. Lane walked over to introduce herself to the now elderly Mrs. Smith who was out weeding the flower beds in her front yard.
-Mrs. Smith listened as she introduced herself, fixed her with a steady gaze, and crossing her arms across her bosom replied resolutely, “My name is Mrs. Smith, and if you touch my hedge, I will call the city on you.”
+Mrs. Smith listened to her introduced herself, fixed her with a steady gaze, and crossing her arms across her bosom replied resolutely, “My name is Mrs. Smith, and if you touch my hedge, I will call the city on you.”
 She stared at Mrs. Lane a minute longer before turning and walking back into her house.

 I’ve spent some time over the last few years looking for their competing recipes.
 I finally found Mrs. Cook’s in a cookbook put out by the Methodist women’s society in the 1970’s.
 It seems that Mrs. Smith’s recipe went with her to the grave.